Men’s Hormone Therapy | Low Testosterone Treatment Near Me

-Lack of testosterone or low-t can have men (or women) looking for ways to increase their testosterone levels to combat the symptoms related to low-t, some of which can affect one’s quality of life.
+Lack of testosterone or low t can have men (or women) looking for ways to increase their testosterone levels to combat the symptoms related to low t, some of which can affect one’s quality of life and health.
 These include:

 - Impotence /erectile dysfunction

 - Hot flashes

 - Less energy

 Although testosterone levels are lower in women than in their male counterparts, the hormone itself plays an equally important role.
 However, low testosterone levels do not cause the same health and medical problems as men.
 Issues arise in the opposite case – when testosterone levels are too high.
 Some of the unwanted symptoms women with high testosterone experience are:

 - Development of body and facial hair